Signed in as:

 I would check each morning on this tiny pup to see if anyone had adopted him.
 Each morning the days that remained before his euthanasia date ticked by.
 The picture posted on the shelter site of this pup (now named Teddy) was really bad, I mean terrible.
 Teddy looked like an elderly, disabled, disjointed bear-fox-dog combination.
 No one wanted him and we swooped in and brought Teddy to Dogtree Pines.
 We all initially thought Teddy was an elderly dog that had suffered from distempered.
 We were completely wrong on all accounts.
 He does move oddly from some type of injury, but he did not have distemper.
 He is also quite young, a puppy of a few months old.
 He runs and jumps and chases the squirrels up the trees.
 Teddy is a fan favorite and could easily be up for adoption however he is a team mascot and is staying put.
 He entertains pups and people alike.
 He is one of our favorite success stories that he was a few days from euthanasia but because of Dogtree Pines he is happy and provides happiness to everyone around him.
 Teddy would have been just a victim of a bad picture but now we cannot take enough pictures of him jumping, running, sleeping, enjoying life and yes, kissing fellow resident Pappi.
 Check out our Dogtree Pines Facebook page for some precious videos.

 One-eyed-Jack is an interesting story.
 He was found wandering and homeless in Ash Fork, AZ.
 A trapping group was called to rescue him, but they had no one to foster so he went straight to boarding at Prescott Animal Hospital.
 I was called because he was reported to be an "old dog".
 I went to meet him at PAH and knew immediately that he was not very old.
 I left to return a week later and decided to foster him.
-He was not a good candidate for Dogtree Pines but the thought of him just sitting in boarding day after day did not sit well with me.
-Jack (then Sarge) is deaf as well as blind in one eye.
+He was not a good candidate for Dogtree Pines because is too young, but the thought of him just sitting in boarding day after day did not sit well with me.
+Jack (then Sarge) is hard of hearing and blind in one eye, but you would never notice as he gets around perfectly.
 Once I got him home, I realized he was much younger than once thought, only about 3 years old.
-We took him to several adoption events.
-Everyone loves him but is afraid of the commitment of a "special needs" dog.
+Everyone loves him but is afraid of the commitment of a one-eyed dog.
 After several months, One-eyed-Jack officially became one of the Dogtree Pines pack.
 He gets along with all the dogs in our pack and gets around quite well, galloping to everywhere he goes.
-If you are interested in fostering Jack, he is a lover and is a young, active dog that will be a wonderful addition to an active family.
+He especially loves Olive!
+If you are interested in fostering Jack, he is a lover and is a young, active dog that will be a wonderful addition to your family.

 This 9-month old beauty is Timber.
 He was picked up as a stray and ended up in the high-kill shelter in Nogales, Arizona.
 He was set to be euthanized because he was not adoptable due to his fear of people.
 Well he's not a senior but we couldn't let that happen.
 I figured a few months at the sanctuary and Timber would be ready to find his forever home.
 Timber is adjusting nicely and was just neutered.
 He LOVES all other dogs and is slowly warming up to people.
 Tim has become the welcome committee for any new pup to Dogtree.
 He loves his person (for now) - me - sleeps in the bed and rolls all over me in the morning.
 He allows us to give him treats but still will not allow anyone to pet him.
 A love bug is in there you just have to bring him out.
 If you would like to meet Timber, please reach out.